 At least 75 artists were engaged in the delivery of the events and activities of Home of Metal that were employed for a minimum of 183 days.

 The featured artists, including Matius Faldbakken, Ben Venom, Harminder Judge and Amy Sarkisian, used typography, vintage t-shirts, sculpture and sound to explore the varying aesthetic features of Heavy Metal and its relationship to contemporary art.
+The artists both national and international took inspiration from the genre, whilst exploring notions of fantasy, chaos, performnace and musical evolution.

 ‘You Should Be Living’ references the title track from the debut Napalm Death record ‘Scum’ and, thirty years after the formation of the band, a special collaborative piece was commissioned for this exhibition.
 French artist and Grindcore fanatic Damien Deroubaix and Napalm Death founder Nicholas Bullen presented their sculptural construction containing text and abstractions, embedded video monitors, audio cables and microphones, referencing the work of both artists and the ‘Scum’ album.